zalando/skipper/docs/reference/filters.md

 else the X-Forwarded-For Header will be used.
 You need to run skipper with command line flag `-enable-ratelimits`.

-One filter consumes memory calculated by the following formular, where N is the number of individual clients put into the same bucket, M the maximum number of requests allowed:
+One filter consumes memory calculated by the following formula, where N is the number of individual clients put into the same bucket, M the maximum number of requests allowed: